FREE SHIPPING on orders of $85 or more

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Grunewalelt include Gruenwald, Gruenewald, Gruenenwald, Grunewald, Gruenwalt, Grunewalt, Grunenwaldt, Grunewalelt, Grunwald, Grunwaldt and many more.

 This web page shows only a small excerpt of our Grunewalelt research.
-Another 201 words (14 lines of text) covering the years 1694, 1460 and 1528 are included under the topic Early Grunewalelt History in all our PDF Extended History products.
+Another 201 words (14 lines of text) covering the years 1694, 1460 and 1528 are included under the topic Early Grunewalelt History in all our PDF Extended History products and printed products wherever possible.

-Another 41 words (3 lines of text) are included under the topic Early Grunewalelt Notables in all our PDF Extended History products.
+Another 29 words (2 lines of text) are included under the topic Early Grunewalelt Notables in all our PDF Extended History products and printed products wherever possible.

 Hundreds of thousands of Europeans, including many Rhinelanders, made the voyage to North America between the 17th and 20th centuries.
 It was an escape from religious persecution and poverty and also an opportunity for people to start over and own their own land.
 Most landed at Ellis Island, off New York before moving on to the states of Pennsylvania, Ohio, Texas, Illinois, and California.
 Some also landed in Canada and settled in Ontario, while others headed west to the prairie provinces.
 A study of passenger and immigration lists has shown a number of people bearing the name of Grunewalelt, or one of its variants, reaching North America shores very early: